agnwinds/python/docs/sphinx/source/running_python.rst

 * Run "make all" to recompile all programs with the new updates.
 * The process will put the new binaries into the :code:`bin/` directory and not delete what was already there.

-You can then run any installed version by replacing the py command, eg :code:`py root.pf`, with the version you desire, eg.
+You can then run a specific installed version by replacing the py command, eg :code:`py root.pf`, with the version you desire, eg.

   .. code :: bash